Health Support

 If you require more prolonged treatment (such as surgery) remember if you do choose a hospital further away than your local hospital that if you decide to switch back to your local hospital this is not a quick process and can disrupt your treatment.

-Guidance is provided on this by NHS choices:
+Guidance is provided by the NHS

 “We have to guard against making oversimplified statements, for example that the quality of care is either good or bad.”